launchscout/phoenix-custom-event-hook/README.md

   end
 ```

-An event target can be specified by assigning a component id to your custom element's `phx-target` attribute.
+An target component can be specified by assigning a component id to your custom element's `phx-target` attribute.
 In this example, any events emitted by the `lit-google-map` element will be handled by the LiveComponent that renders it, rather than the LiveView.

 ```html
 <lit-google-map api-key="" phx-hook="PhoenixCustomEvent" phx-target="<%= @myself %>" phx-custom-event-bounds_changed="bounds_changed">